rifaitarek/bioinformatics-predictive-models/README.md

 # Bioinformatics Predictive Models in R

 This repository contains the R code and analysis for a statistical project focused on predictive modeling in bioinformatics.
-The project compares various machine learning models, including unconstrained linear models, Lasso regression, Ridge regression, Generalized Additive Models (GAM), and Random Forests, to predict patient survival based on a set of bioinformatics predictors.
+The project compares various machine learning models, including unconstrained linear models, Lasso regression, Ridge regression, Generalized Additive Models (GAM), and Random Forests, to predict patient survival based on a set of biological predictors.

 ## Table of Contents
 - [Introduction](#introduction)